hiteshsapkota/firstproject/README.md

 **b.
 Using Sagemaker API:**
 To train the model go to src/experiments/training and then run train_multitask.py using script train_sagemaker_api_multitask.ipynb.
 It is identical to using Sagemaker studio except we need to set argument use_sagemaker_api = True

+ **Note: Unlike Single Task Learning, Multitask Learning is designed to work only for the mol2vec structure encoder.
+Finetune only and attention only sagemaker notebook scripts are not provided but current version supports both of them**

-Common Arguments for Training Scripts
+Common Arguments for Training Scripts.

   ### Common Arguments:
   **Data Related Arguments**